astramieri/oracle-forms/docs/forms_module_types.md

     - a canvas is a *surface* where visual objects are arranged
     - a canvas can display items from one or more blocks
     - a form module can have several canvases
-    - a canvas must be inside a window
+    - a canvas must appear in a window

 When you run a form, you principally navigate by way of items and blocks, not by canvases.
 Each item has a sequenced position within its block, and each block has a sequenced position in the form.